 We started small.
 At first, Emily’s Produce was just some fresh produce on display under a tent, with folks paying by the honor system.
 Our customers soon let us know how much they loved our homegrown local foods—and how they were hungry for more.

 Three years later Paul and a bunch of his friends erected a real building to house Emily’s Produce.
 We’ve been growing by leaps and bounds ever since.
-Check out this timeline that traces the history of our family business.

 Today, Emily’s Produce offers customers the best and freshest homegrown fruits and vegetables on the Shore.
 We have fresh local meats including our own Angus Beef that are raised in a pasture with fresh green grass to graze and without the use of hormones or antibiotics.
 Our fresh-cut flowers and hanging baskets are second to none.
 But we’re even more than a farm market now—Emily’s is an authentic Eastern Shore experience.